oasis-tcs/xacml-spec/xacml-v4.0-csd01.md

 These functions form a minimal set for comparing two numbers, yielding a Boolean result.
 For doubles they SHALL comply with the rules governed by IEEE 754 [IEEE754].

-urn:oasis:names:tc:xacml:1.0:function:integer-greater-than

-urn:oasis:names:tc:xacml:1.0:function:integer-greater-than-or-equal

-urn:oasis:names:tc:xacml:1.0:function:integer-less-than

-urn:oasis:names:tc:xacml:1.0:function:integer-less-than-or-equal

-urn:oasis:names:tc:xacml:1.0:function:double-greater-than

-urn:oasis:names:tc:xacml:1.0:function:double-greater-than-or-equal

-urn:oasis:names:tc:xacml:1.0:function:double-less-than

-urn:oasis:names:tc:xacml:1.0:function:double-less-than-or-equal
+* `urn:oasis:names:tc:xacml:1.0:function:integer-greater-than`

+* `urn:oasis:names:tc:xacml:1.0:function:integer-greater-than-or-equal`

+* `urn:oasis:names:tc:xacml:1.0:function:integer-less-than`

+* `urn:oasis:names:tc:xacml:1.0:function:integer-less-than-or-equal`

+* `urn:oasis:names:tc:xacml:1.0:function:double-greater-than`

+* `urn:oasis:names:tc:xacml:1.0:function:double-greater-than-or-equal`

+* `urn:oasis:names:tc:xacml:1.0:function:double-less-than`

+* `urn:oasis:names:tc:xacml:1.0:function:double-less-than-or-equal`

 ### E.3.7 Date and time arithmetic functions

 These functions perform arithmetic operations with date and time.

-urn:oasis:names:tc:xacml:3.0:function:dateTime-add-dayTimeDuration
+`urn:oasis:names:tc:xacml:3.0:function:dateTime-add-dayTimeDuration`

-: This function SHALL take two arguments, the first SHALL be of data-type `http://www.w3.org/2001/XMLSchema#dateTime` and the second SHALL be of data-type `http://www.w3.org/2001/XMLSchema#dayTimeDuration`.
-It SHALL return a result of `http://www.w3.org/2001/XMLSchema#dateTime`.
+: This function SHALL take two arguments, the first SHALL be of data-type <!-- Line break added for the previous line to fit on a PDF page -->
+: `http://www.w3.org/2001/XMLSchema#dateTime` and the second SHALL be of data-type <!-- Line break added for the previous line to fit on PDF page -->
+: `http://www.w3.org/2001/XMLSchema#dayTimeDuration`.
+It SHALL return a result of <!-- Line break added for the previous line to fit on a PDF page -->
+: `http://www.w3.org/2001/XMLSchema#dateTime`.
 This function SHALL return the value by adding the second argument to the first argument according to the specification of adding durations to date and time [XS] Appendix E.

-urn:oasis:names:tc:xacml:3.0:function:dateTime-add-yearMonthDuration
+`urn:oasis:names:tc:xacml:3.0:function:dateTime-add-yearMonthDuration`

 : This function SHALL take two arguments, the first SHALL be a `http://www.w3.org/2001/XMLSchema#dateTime` and the second SHALL be a `http://www.w3.org/2001/XMLSchema#yearMonthDuration`.
 It SHALL return a result of `http://www.w3.org/2001/XMLSchema#dateTime`.
 This function SHALL return the value by adding the second argument to the first argument according to the specification of adding durations to date and time [XS] Appendix E.

-urn:oasis:names:tc:xacml:3.0:function:dateTime-subtract-dayTimeDuration
+`urn:oasis:names:tc:xacml:3.0:function:dateTime-subtract-dayTimeDuration`

 : This function SHALL take two arguments, the first SHALL be a `http://www.w3.org/2001/XMLSchema#dateTime` and the second SHALL be a `http://www.w3.org/2001/XMLSchema#dayTimeDuration`.
 It SHALL return a result of `http://www.w3.org/2001/XMLSchema#dateTime`.
 If the second argument is a positive duration, then this function SHALL return the value by adding the corresponding negative duration, as per the specification [XS] Appendix E. If the second argument is a negative duration, then the result SHALL be as if the function `urn:oasis:names:tc:xacml:1.0:function:dateTime-add-dayTimeDuration` had been applied to the corresponding positive duration.

-urn:oasis:names:tc:xacml:3.0:function:dateTime-subtract-yearMonthDuration
+`urn:oasis:names:tc:xacml:3.0:function:dateTime-subtract-yearMonthDuration`

 : This function SHALL take two arguments, the first SHALL be a `http://www.w3.org/2001/XMLSchema#dateTime` and the second SHALL be a `http://www.w3.org/2001/XMLSchema#yearMonthDuration`.
 It SHALL return a result of `http://www.w3.org/2001/XMLSchema#dateTime`.
 If the second argument is a positive duration, then this function SHALL return the value by adding the corresponding negative duration, as per the specification [XS] Appendix E. If the second argument is a negative duration, then the result SHALL be as if the function `urn:oasis:names:tc:xacml:1.0:function:dateTime-add-yearMonthDuration` had been applied to the corresponding positive duration.

-urn:oasis:names:tc:xacml:3.0:function:date-add-yearMonthDuration
+`urn:oasis:names:tc:xacml:3.0:function:date-add-yearMonthDuration`

 : This function SHALL take two arguments, the first SHALL be a `http://www.w3.org/2001/XMLSchema#date` and the second SHALL be a `http://www.w3.org/2001/XMLSchema#yearMonthDuration`.
 It SHALL return a result of `http://www.w3.org/2001/XMLSchema#date`.
 This function SHALL return the value by adding the second argument to the first argument according to the specification of adding duration to date [XS] Appendix E.

-urn:oasis:names:tc:xacml:3.0:function:date-subtract-yearMonthDuration
+`urn:oasis:names:tc:xacml:3.0:function:date-subtract-yearMonthDuration`

 : This function SHALL take two arguments, the first SHALL be a `http://www.w3.org/2001/XMLSchema#date` and the second SHALL be a `http://www.w3.org/2001/XMLSchema#yearMonthDuration`.
 It SHALL return a result of `http://www.w3.org/2001/XMLSchema#date`.
 If the second argument is a positive duration, then this function SHALL return the value by adding the corresponding negative duration, as per the specification [XS] Appendix E. If the second argument is a negative duration, then the result SHALL be as if the function `urn:oasis:names:tc:xacml:1.0:function:date-add-yearMonthDuration` had been applied to the corresponding positive duration.